MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu/honolulu-manage.md

 author: coreyp-at-msft
 ms.author: coreyp
 manager: dongill
-ms.date: 09/20/2017
+ms.date: 09/21/2017
 ---

-# Manage with Project Honolulu #
+# Manage Windows Server with Project Honolulu #

 >Applies To: Windows Server, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10

-This article describes the management capabilities of Honolulu, and how to connect to your Windows Server nodes and start managing them with Honolulu.
+This article describes the management capabilities of Honolulu, and how to connect to your Windows Server nodes so you can start managing them with Honolulu.

-#What Windows Server features can Honolulu manage?
+# What Windows Server features can Honolulu manage?

 Honolulu does not yet completely replace the Microsoft Management Console (MMC).
 Here are its current capabilities: